iurilandolt/push_swap/README.md

 ### a set of 3 values

-in this case we need to find the position of the node with the highest value and get it to the tail of the list,
+In this case we need to find the position of the node with the highest value and get it to the tail of the list,

 after this we only need to sort the first two nodes.